 The Clinical Trials Research Alliance (CTRA) is a public-private initiative combining two of Dayton’s most trusted organizations, Wright State University and Premier Health, to conduct clinical trials in a variety of disciplines.

-Wright State University brings the area’s strongest biomedical research institute, Wright State University Boonshoft School of Medicine, and Wright State Research Institute, which provides housing and collaborative support with institute researchers.
+Wright State University brings the area’s strongest biomedical research institute, Wright State University Boonshoft School of Medicine.
 To the alliance, Premier Health adds the clinical resources of one of the region’s leading healthcare systems, including more than 100 locations throughout southwest Ohio.

 As a relatively young trial center, the CTRA provides nimble, one-point-of-contact service for sponsors with a comprehensive, network-based solution.
 CTRA offers sponsors a compelling site management option.